danfarns/ora-pjmf-cml-downscale/README.md

 	1. `docker rm {CONTAINER ID}`

 ## Pushing to a Public Docker Repository
 Please note I am using https://hub.docker.com/ and you will need to find the comparable command if using another repository.
+If you are not using Docker Hub,

 1. Open your terminal if you have closed it
 1. Log into Docker Hub with `docker login`